ryan-lab-duke/gds-applications-site/book/_build/html/_sources/labs/week1/assignment1.md

 * Import the `numpy` package

-* Add, subtract, and multiply two numbers using the `numpy` package
+* Add, subtract, and multiply two numbers using the `numpy` package in three different code cells.

 *****************************